birbmaaan/appcues_demo_app/README.md

 ![user_id](./readme_pics/user_id.png)

 2. You can also add in any other user properties you would like sent into Appcues into the Appcues.identify() call in this file.
-By default, this currently includes two properties: role and signupDate (a date property).
+By default, this currently includes two properties: `role` and `signupDate` (a UNIX timestamp date property).

 ![identify](./readme_pics/identify.png)